MLemke24/Refactor-Horiseon/README.md

 * Footer update to match mockup

 ##  See Our Updates Here
-To see Our Updated Click Here [Horiseon Website!](https://mlemke24.github.io/Refactor-Horiseon/)
+To see Our Updated Horiseon Website Click Here!
+[Horiseon Website!](https://mlemke24.github.io/Refactor-Horiseon/)